Chemical defense: Marine invertebrates

 Secondary metabolite storage and modification is a useful strategy for many marine invertebrates.
 They are able to sequester preexisting chemicals without needing to spend the energy producing the secondary metabolites themselves.
-For example, Nudibranchs, also known as sea slugs, exhibit both a “passive” and an “active” form of chemical defense.
+For example, Nudibranchs, also known as sea slugs, exhibit both a "passive" and an "active" form of chemical defense.
 Sea slugs are carnivorous and a central part of their diet consists of sea sponges who, as discussed above, produce their own defensive secondary metabolites.
 A key feature of sea slugs' chemical defense is their ability to store and reuse the chemicals produced by the organisms they consume.
 For instance, a sea sponge produces pigments which gives them their vibrant colors.
 The pigments in the sponges accumulate in the sea slugs as they feed, allowing the sea slug to be camouflaged within its environment.
 The color of the sea slug is dependent on which sponge they consume.
 For example, a sea slug that appears pink when found feeding on a pink sponge can turn green when migrating to a green sponge.
-This camouflage can be regarded as an “accidental” or passive form of chemical defense.
+This camouflage can be regarded as an "accidental" or passive form of chemical defense.
 A more active form of chemical defense found in sea slugs is their ability to store and use the defensive secondary metabolites produced by sponges.
 Sea slugs exhibit two mechanisms of storing defensive chemicals.
-The first of these mechanisms is storing the chemicals within their dorsum (or “backside”).
+The first of these mechanisms is storing the chemicals within their dorsum (or "backside").
 This storage mechanism is advantageous because the defensive chemicals are located near the surface of the sea slug and are readily available for any mucus secretion.
 The second mechanism of defensive chemical storage exhibited by sea slugs is preserving the secondary metabolites in other areas of their body.
 For example, some sea slugs store secondary metabolites within their digestive track.
 Sea slugs who use this strategy for secondary metabolite storage have mechanisms of deploying the defensive chemicals when needed.
 Sea slugs are phylogenetically related to sea snails.
-One of the most distinguishing factors between these two marine invertebrates is sea snails posses a shell while sea slugs do not.
-This loss of shell provides insight to the success of the sea slug’s chemical defensive strategies.
+One of the most distinguishing factors between these two marine invertebrates is sea snails have a shell while sea slugs do not.
+This loss of shell provides insight to the success of the sea slug's chemical defensive strategies.
 With the use of defensive chemicals, shells are unnecessary and energetically expensive, leading to the loss of these protective structures.
 The fact that sea slugs can effectively survive and evade predation without the use of the shell highlights the success of storing and modifying secondary metabolites as a defensive mechanism.